RahulSDeshpande/tyriar.github.io/_posts/2012-11-03-big-o-notation.md

 >
 > <cite>The Algorithm Design Manual</cite>, Steven S. Skiena

-This definition is a very format way of saying that Big-\\(O\\) notation is the upper-bound/worst-case of a function.
+This definition is a very formal way of saying that Big-\\(O\\) notation is the upper-bound/worst-case of a function.